HughP/MLKA/Methodology/ReadMe.md

 2. Software stashed
 3. Software reviewed or links to other software solutions

 ###Applications related keyboard analysis
 _This section includes mostly a description of software used in various keyboard layout experiments.
 It also includes where possible a copy of the software and a link to where it was originally located._
 [As a subsection here](/Methodology/applications-and-programs/ReferencesAndLinks.md)

+##Images of keyboard layouts
+The folder [`/Images-of-keyboard-layouts`](/Methodology/Images-of-keyboard-layouts) contains a collection of images of various keyboard layouts.

+##Physical keyboard measurements
+The folder [`/Physical-Keyboard-Measurements`](/Methodology/Physical-Keyboard-Measurements) contains a collection of files and images which are part of Hugh Paterson's measurement of Apple keyboard.
+Those measurements and images are used in his work as a templatic bases for measurements.

+##Research Keyboards
+The folder [`/Research-Keyboards`](/Methodology/Research-Keyboards) contains files and information about the keyboards which have been investigated durring the course of this project.

+##Hardware and Software layout specs
+The folder [`/Hardware-and-Software-layout-specs`](/Methodology/Hardware-and-Software-layout-specs/) contains files and information about various hardware and software specs.
 ----

+#How and what to measure in the methodology
 ##Metrics and Measurements
 ###Metrics of keyboard analysis
 _This section considers the physical measurement of keyboards and the metrics of analyzing user behavior with those keyboard layouts._